 If you’re like me and thought you’d fund your retirement with baseball cards someday, this could be depressing.
+More depressing than 1970s baseball card values.
+Possibly more depressing than 1990s baseball card values, even.
 But there’s a flip side too.
 If you didn’t have all of these cards back then, you probably can afford all of them now.
 None of the most valuable baseball cards of the 1980s are worth what we thought they’d someday be worth.

 The rule of thumb: Rookies rule

 The rule of thumb is that rookie cards rule when it comes to value.
 Rookie cards of Hall of Famers are the ones likely to do best.
 Rookie cards of famous non-Hall of Famers also sometimes do well.
 The 1980s had an unusually high number of those.
 But if there’s one mental shortcut to the most valuable baseball cards of the 1980s, or any other decade, it’s that rookie cards of superstars generally do best.

 Topps issued its regular issue sets, usually 792 cards, and you could buy them in wax packs at retail, or in a box from a dealer.
 Donruss and Fleer competed with smaller 660-card sets issued the same way, except they weren’t allowed to sell them with gum after 1981.